cathysnider/cathysnider.github.io/behat.md

    --strict
    --stop-on-failure
    --tags '@runThisTag'
    ```

    Tags: specify desired tag(s) either as parameters in the command or in behat.local.yml <br />
    Behat will run the goutte tests first, then will come back and run those tagged with `@javascript`

 1. **Login to Sauce Connect website to view JS tests**<br />
-   [Login to Sauce Connect Tunnel](https://app.saucelabs.com/login) should you need to review what's going on.
+   [Login to Sauce Connect Tunnel](https://app.saucelabs.com/login) should you need to review what's going on with JavaScript.
 The login credentials are shared with the team via LastPass.

 ## Troubleshooting